tufts-nolop/nolop-software-infrastructure/3d-print-server-setup.md

 ## Maintenance ##

 Renew SSL certificate using `sudo certbot renew`
+On Octoprint 0.18.0 and newer, `certbot` is installed as part of Octoprint, so use `sudo /home/pi/oprint/bin/certbot renew`

 (Auto-renewing isn't working, but it's not clear why, and maybe not worth the effort to fix.)

+(The newer certbot also complains about the Gandi DNS plugin being depreceated.
+Hmmm.)